Williamsburg Houses

-Architects
+Architecture

-The chief architect of the project was Richmond Shreve, and the design team of nine other architects was led by the Swiss-American modernist William Lescaze, whose Philadelphia Saving Fund Society building of 1928-32 was one of the first major International Style buildings in the United States.
+The project's chief architect was Richmond Shreve, and the design team of nine other architects was led by the Swiss-American modernist William Lescaze, whose PSFS Building of 1928–1932 was one of the first major International Style buildings in the United States.
 The construction contract was awarded to Starrett Brothers & Eken, which had worked closely with Shreve on the Empire State Building and later built the housing developments in Parkchester, Stuyvesant Town, and Peter Cooper Village.

 Facade

 The development is approximately 25 acres between Maujer, Scholes, Leonard Streets, and Bushwick Avenue.
 Its 20 four-story residential buildings occupy twelve city blocks.
 The buildings are positioned to allow a sequence of courtyards, playgrounds, and ball courts between them; a school and community building are part of the site plan, and two curving pedestrian pathways cut through the grounds.
 The buildings have one of three shapes, viewed from overhead: a capital "H," lowercase "h," and a "T" shape.
-The "T" shaped buildings are in the middle of the complex, with both "H" shaped buildings surrounding them.
+The T-shaped buildings are in the middle of the complex, with both H-shaped buildings surrounding them.
 The houses are oriented towards the sun at a 15-degree angle.
 Each building has a light tan brick facade, and building entrances are marked by blue tiles and stainless steel canopies.
 Commercial storefronts run parallel to the streets and accompany apartment buildings throughout many locations.

 Although the materials are not historically accurate, the new elevations are similar to the originals.
 Between Maujer Street and Ten Eyck Walk, on either side of Graham Avenue, are the largest storefronts.
 Graham Avenue (near Scholes Street), Leonard Street (near Maujer Street), and Bushwick Avenue (between Maujer and Stagg Walk) all have smaller retail spaces.
 Graham Avenue near Scholes Street, Leonard Street near Maujer Street, and Bushwick Avenue between Maujer and Stagg Walk all have smaller retail spaces.